 The builder is there to sell houses.
 He and his agent do not work for you.
 Although they may be very nice and helpful, they are not your friends.
 They are there strictly to sell houses.

 The builder and staff don’t care if you buy a lot backing electrical lines for the entire community, a corner lot or a house backing the turnpike.
 They will never tell you that should you decide to sell, it will be a hard resale.
 They only care that you buy a house – any house on any lot.
 They are not going to tell you the negatives, but I will.
 As a Buyer’s Agent, I’ll make sure you know because it will affect your ability to re-sell your house.

 I give my clients the good, the bad and the ugly so they can make a decision they are comfortable and can live with.
 Then if and when they choose to go ahead, they are fully informed of all the things the builders and their salespeople will not tell you.

 My reviews by past buyer clients speak for themselves, how we went through the process together and how they felt about it.
 Always check your buyer’s agent’s reviews online.

 You aren’t going to save any money if you show up at a builder without a real estate agent.
 Commissions are paid in full or split between two agents at closing.
 If you show up and sign in without an agent, the builder will just keep the half commission your buyer’s agent would have made.
 No, a builder will not reduce the price of the house because you came without an agent.
-This is what happens.
+This is a misconception.
 Builders don’t sell for less; they will collect a double commission at closing.
-Truth.
+And that’s the truth.